Kell-Huang/mattSyncer/README.md

 ## How to use?

 1.running this code via main.py
-2.select the source files
+2.select source files
-3.select the target files
+3.select a target file
 4.preview changes or execute updates

 ## ⏰Note